ialexsilva/AdguardKnowledgeBase/pages/02.general/01.adguard-ad-filters/docs.pt_br.md

 <a name="domains"></a>

-## Filtro de nomes de domínio simplificado
+## Filtro de Nomes de Domínio Simplificado

 A filter composed from several other filters (English filter, Social media filter, Spyware filter, Mobile ads filter, EasyList and EasyPrivacy) and simplified specifically to be better compatible with DNS-level ad blocking.
 This filter is used by AdGuard DNS servers to block ads.
 To learn more about DNS-level blocking, visit [this page](https://adguard.com/adguard-dns/overview.html).
 This filter is licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/) license.